kristinaleilani/delta-9-desaturase-genetic-variant/README.md

 # delta-9-desaturase-genetic-variant
-A genetic variant of delta-9 desaturase is associated with cold hardiness in a Great Barrier Reef coral
+Code associated with the paper: A genetic variant of delta-9 desaturase is associated with cold hardiness in a Great Barrier Reef coral